 Psychologist

-My therapeutic approach blends evidence-based therapies (ACT, CBT, and trauma-informed care), and positive psychology models (strengths based, solution focussed, mindset coach) to offer a warm, human-first connection with practical take home strategies you can apply outside the therapy hour.
-Clients often describe me as grounding, easy to talk to, and deeply supportive, particularly when life or work has left them overwhelmed, unseen, or “emotionally concussed.”
+My therapeutic approach blends evidence-based therapies including ACT, CBT, trauma-informed care, and EMDR (Eye Movement Desensitisation and Reprocessing), alongside positive psychology models (strengths-based, solution-focused, mindset coaching) to offer a warm, human-first connection with practical strategies you can apply outside the therapy room.
+EMDR is particularly helpful for processing traumatic events, workplace incidents, medical trauma, birth trauma, unresolved past experiences, and the lingering emotional impact of stressful life events that feel “stuck” in the nervous system.
+Clients often describe me as grounding, easy to talk to, and deeply supportive, particularly when life or work has left them overwhelmed, unseen, or emotionally exhausted.

-My passion comes from lived experience too — returning to full-time work after having two boys, stepping into a demanding emergency-services role, supporting my husband after a workplace spinal injury, caring for ageing parents from afar, and doing my best to raise good, kind humans — have deepened my empathy and strengthened my commitment to helping women through life’s vulnerable, messy, and transformative chapters.
+My passion comes from lived experience too, returning to full-time work after having two boys, stepping into demanding leadership roles, supporting my husband through workplace injury, caring for ageing parents, and doing my best to raise good, kind humans, have deepened my empathy and strengthened my commitment to helping women through life’s vulnerable, messy, and transformative chapters.

 I’m also thrilled to be back home in Queensland (and proud to have won State of Origin in a household divided by my NSW-born husband!).
 My family is my world, and they remind me daily why supporting women matters.

-In therapy, there’s no judgement—just honest conversations, practical help, and space to breathe.
-If you’re seeking clarity, calm, or steadiness, I’d be honoured to walk beside you.
+In therapy, there’s no judgement, just honest conversations, practical support, and space to breathe.
+If you’re seeking clarity, steadiness, or a way forward after something difficult, I’d be honoured to walk beside you.

 Academic Qualifications and Professional Registrations